igorski/binarcular/README.md

 ```

 Where _byteArray_ should replace the reference of the _byteArray_ you passed into
 the method.
-This ByteArray contains the original data except that the data starting
+This ByteArray contains the original data except that the data block starting
-at requested _optWriteOffset_ and ending at _optWriteOffset_ + length of
-_structureDefinition_ has been replaced with the binary equivalent of the JSON
+at requested _optWriteOffset_ has been replaced with the binary equivalent of the _dataToWrite_-Object.
-structure defined in the _dataToWrite_-Object.
+All data beyond the size of the written data block remains unchanged.

 ### Converting a File reference to a ByteArray